onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is 1)</dt>
-<dd>(int) default to 1; describes the axis of the inputs when coerced to 2D; defaults to one because the 0th axis most likely describes the batch_size</dd>
+<dd>Describes the axis of the inputs when coerced to 2D; defaults to one because the 0th axis most likely describes the batch_size</dd>
 </dl>

 #### Inputs